aabiji/logbuddy/readme.md

 LogBuddy helps you log your workouts, food, weight and period.

+TODO (app must be done by Sunday):

+app:
+- overhaul styling and design
+- build apk
+- host backend for free
+- better error handling

+food page:
+- fix the search bug (when you create a meal it doesn't immediately show in search)
+- remove the food analysis page

+exercises page:
+- paginate the workouts in the history view

+weight page:
+- add more weight graph views (this month, last 6 months, all time)
+- add checkbox to toggle weekly grouping
+- adjust the graph's number of points to the screen's width
+- paginate the weight entries

+settings page:
+- Use imperial units (default)
+- enable/disable period tracking (enabled by default)
+- delete account
+- export all data
+- edit meals tags
+- add/edit macro targets
+- send feedback

 Create a .env file that looks like so:
 ```.env
 JWT_SECRET=supersecret